 Your presence reveals itself when you are giving others your full attention and can speak your truth, your sense of purpose, direction, or mission, and you stand your ground without being hindered by self-doubt.

 You are a reflection of your presence therefore, people get to experience it.
 You can come across as meek or powerful.
 It doesn’t mean that you are either.
 It just means that either can be another person’s experience of you.
 You can have a strong and powerful presence without saying a word.
 So, if you want to disrupt the common misconceptions people have about you, you must continue to develop and strengthen your presence.

 Before we talk about the ‘how’, let’s talk about how you might define your own presence.
 What is the energy you bring to a room?
 What shows up when you do?
 Be honest with yourself.

-So how do we maximize our presence?
+So how do you maximize your presence?

 Then, after eliminating any negative self-talk, the simplest way to purposefully maximize your presence is well… by staying in the present moment.
 You are neither in the past or in the future.
 You are present to your own wholeness and uniqueness.
 You are grounded and aligned with who you are, what you bring, what you believe in, and how you contribute.
-Presence is not a skill.
+Presence is not a skill, necessarily.
 It’s who you are when you show up as the whole you, unencumbered by doubt or judgment.

-Imagine the impact you could have in your personal and professional endeavors if you purposefully maximized your presence, power, and authority, and as a result you had more positive, focused and intentional results from your interactions with others.
+Imagine the impact you could have in your personal and professional endeavors if you purposefully maximized your presence, power, and authority, and as a result, you had more positive, focused, and intentional results from your interactions with others.